virtusize/virtusize.github.io/source/find-by-fit/index.rst

 Product feed
 ------------

-The product feed is required to add additional product information to Virtusize, some of which might change often.
+The product feed is required to add additional product information to Virtusize, mainly information that might change regularly.
 This could be a feed you already have, such as an affiliate feed.

 .. note::
     The product feed must be available online and in CSV, XLS or JSON format.
     The feed is frequantly fetched multiple times every day, to ensure updated data.

-The list below doesn't be in specific order or any special naming.
+The list below doesn't be in specific order or have any special naming; it just needs to exist.
 The required data is:

 Product ID
     The product ID is used to connect the feed product with the one in Virtusize' database.
     See :ref:`label-setting-the-product-id`.

 Brand
-    Product brand name.
+    Name of product brand.

 Product page URL
-    Direct URL to the specific product.
+    Canonical URL to the specific product.

 Price
     Regular product price.

 Sale price
-    Product price, only if there's a difference from regular price.
+    Product price, only if there is a difference from regular price.

 Available sizes
-    Information about which sizes the product is available in.
+    Information about which sizes the product is currently available in for purchase.

 .. _label-page-integration: